 Stay clear of colloquialisms and expressions used in your language, as they may not translate in the Finnish market.
 For example, local slang.

 Avoid machine translations, as they lose context and local subtleties.

-Take account of cultural differences so that you don’t confuse or offend your Finnish audience.
+Take account of cultural differences so you don’t confuse or offend your Finnish audience.
 For example, don’t mention Boxing Day in a promotion or assume that it is understood.

 Marketing copy created for your native audience is not always ideal for a Finnish audience.
-In such cases, use, if possible, a native Finnish speaker to ensure that you have kept your original idea and tone, while making the copy more suited for a Finnish audience.
+In such cases, use, if possible, a native Finnish speaker to ensure you have kept your original idea and tone, while making the copy more suited for a Finnish audience.

 Keep sentences to their original length, and don’t cut their length to fit a specific space or the meaning will be lost.